 - There were 165 fatalities

-If you have suffered a serious injury as a result of a work-related accident, car crash or violent crime you will already know only too well that the consequences are painful, costly and very, very stressful.
-However, if you have suffered your accident through no fault of your own you may be eligible to make a personal injury claim.
+If you have suffered a serious personal injury as a result of a work-related accident, car crash or violent crime, you will already know only too well that the consequences are painful, costly, and very, very stressful.
+However, if you have suffered your accident through no fault of your own, you may be eligible to make a personal injury claim.

 If so, it is absolutely vital that you have the right team on board to fight your corner.
 So, let us put your mind at ease.

-If you have been injured in an accident that wasn’t your fault, our Accident Lawyers can help you claim compensation through our No Win, No Fee* service.
-Call our Accident solicitors** on 01618855335^ or contact us online.
+If you have been injured in an accident that wasn’t your fault, our accident claims team can help you claim compensation through our No Win, No Fee* service.
+Call us on 01615 168 871^ or contact us online.